Skip to main content

 This creates a delicate balance, as large financial incentives could be seen as making a program involuntary in practice.
 The EEOC’s rules aim to harmonize the incentive structures allowed under HIPAA with the ADA’s requirement of voluntary participation.

 GINA adds another layer of protection, specifically for genetic information.
-It prohibits employers from using to make employment decisions and strictly limits their ability to acquire such information.
+It prohibits employers from using genetic information to make employment decisions and strictly limits their ability to acquire such information.
 In the context of wellness programs, GINA allows employers to offer incentives for an employee’s spouse to provide information about their health status (as part of a health risk assessment), but not for providing their genetic information.

 How Do These Rules Interact in Practice?